remidomingues/POI-Clustering/README.md

 ==============
 Overview
 --------
-This application aims finding points of interests in Lyon, France, based on pictures metadata retrieved from Flickr.<br/><br/>
+This application aims finding points of interests in Lyon, France, based on pictures metadata retrieved from Flickr.

 Dependencies
 ------------